-This is a personal blog by Peter Cholakis, published to share and gain information relative to high performance buildings, and more specifically how to measure and implement the concept of a life-cycle management of the built environment – BIM.
-The focus it NOT upon 3D visualization, which while important, has been an unfortunate distraction from critical need to move forward.
+This is a personal blog by Peter Cholakis (#pcholakis4c), published to share and gain information relative to high performance buildings, and more specifically how to measure and implement the concept of a life-cycle management of the built environment – BIM.
+The focus it NOT upon 3D visualization, which while important, has been an unfortunate distraction from the critical need to move forward with efficient construction project delivery methods.

-Rather this blog’s focus is upon the business-processes, best-practices, terms, metrics, and technologies that can be leveraged to help the AECOO sector (Architecture, Engineering, Construction, Operations, Owner) shift from first cost to a life-cycle and/or total cost of ownership mindset.
-Further is is important to move from archaic and antagonistic project delivery methods such as design-bid-built, and even more recent attempt to improve DBB, such as design-build to Integrated Project Delivery (IPD), and Job Order Contracting (JOC).
+It is important to move from archaic and antagonistic project delivery methods such as design-bid-built, and even more recent attempts to improve DBB such as design-build, to Integrated Project Delivery (IPD), and Job Order Contracting (JOC).
 The latter is a form of IPD specifically targeting facility renovation, repair, sustainability, and minor new construction.

-All of the above are relevant to the global economy and environment.
+All the above are relevant to both the global economy and the environment.

 1. Owners pay the bills in the construction industry across government, corporate and institutional markets.

-2. Renovation emerging as significant in downturn economy.
+2. Renovation is emerging as more significant than new construction.

 Owners are looking for reliable reference cost data to:

-3. Sustainability and High Performance Building approach is a core component the decision making process.
+3. Sustainability and a High-Performance Building approach are core components of the construction decision-making process.

 Climate change issues affect choices of building products.